ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ## Integrating CKEditor 5 built from source

-Integrating the rich-text editor from source allows you to use the full power of {@link framework/guides/overview CKEditor 5 Framework}.
+Integrating the rich text editor from source allows you to use the full power of {@link framework/guides/overview CKEditor 5 Framework}.

 This guide assumes that you are using [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
 If you use your custom webpack setup, please read more about {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source including CKEditor 5 built from source}.